Electric power conversion

+A switched-mode power supply can convert electrical power to direct current (DC) using a switching regulator.

-In electrical engineering, power conversion is the process of converting electric energy from one form to another.
+In electrical engineering, power conversion is the process of converting electrical energy from one form to another.

 A power converter is an electrical device for converting electrical energy between alternating current (AC) and direct current (DC).
 It can also change the voltage or frequency of the current.

 Power converters include simple devices such as transformers, and more complex ones like resonant converters.
 The term can also refer to a class of electrical machinery that is used to convert one frequency of alternating current into another.
 Power conversion systems often incorporate redundancy and voltage regulation.

-Power converters are classified based on the type of power conversion they perform.
+Power converters or power supplies are classified based on the type of power conversion they perform.
 One way of classifying power conversion systems is based on whether the input and output is alternating or direct current.